-Why Free Solo’s Alex Honnold is funding solar power in New Orleans neighborhoods
+Why Alex Honnold of ‘Free Solo’ fame is funding solar power in New Orleans neighborhoods

 Solar decarbonizes the grid, yet also provides humanitarian benefits.
 If you’re doing it just for sustainability reasons, he says, it would be cheaper to simply plow over fields and plant panels.
 “That’s helping shareholders and some utility,” he says.
 “That’s not helping actual communities.”

-So instead, the foundation has focused on solar access in the developing world; in the last 10 years, it has given grants to 44 partners in 20 countries, territories, and tribal lands, many of which also provide side benefits like expanding clean water, healthcare, and internet access.
-It has supplied energy for Indigenous schools in Guatemala, for home lighting in Malawi and Ethiopia, and for canoes for Ecuador’s Achuar people, which has helped connect communities and conserve rainforest habitats.
+Instead, the foundation has focused on solar access in the developing world; in the last 10 years, it has given grants to 44 partners in 20 countries, territories, and tribal lands, many of which also provide side benefits like expanding clean water, healthcare, and internet access.
+It has supplied energy for Indigenous schools in Guatemala, for home lighting in Malawi and Ethiopia, and for canoes for Ecuador’s Achuar people, which has helped connect communities and conserve rain forest habitats.

 Though not in a developing nation, Honnold’s new U.S. project will help disadvantaged communities.
-Specifically, it will partner with Feed the Second Line, a New Orleans nonprofit that creates a safety net to support the city’s distinctive cultural workers—its Second Line musicians, Mardi Gras Indians, and Baby Dolls—who bring joy to residents and tourists but are underpaid for their work.
+Specifically, it will partner with Feed the Second Line, a New Orleans nonprofit that creates a safety net to support the city’s distinctive cultural workers: its Second Line musicians, Mardi Gras Indians, and Baby Dolls who bring joy to residents and tourists but are underpaid for their work.
 It started in the height of the pandemic, when the group bought groceries for older workers to reduce their exposure risk, and sought gig work to tide artists over.
 During Hurricane Ida, the charity delivered ice, coolers, and meals to the elders they serve and fixed 150 roofs around the city.

 But as Ida showed, power is a priority during disasters.
 Via its new “Get Lit, Stay Lit” program, Feed the Second Line aims to solar-power three minority-owned restaurants in the Crescent City.
 It will fit rooftop solar panels on the eateries and provide batteries.
 It has already started with Queen Trini Lisa in Midcity, and two others will follow, including a Jamaican restaurant in Gentilly called Afrodisiac.